Applications closed.

 Industry Growth Program: Industry Partner Organisation grant opportunity

-The Industry Partner Organisation grant opportunity provides organisations with up to $2 million to help them to give specialised sectoral advice and expertise to participating startups and innovative SMEs to help them to commercialise and grow.
+The Industry Partner Organisation grant opportunity provides organisations with funding to help them to give specialised sectoral advice and expertise to participating startups and innovative SMEs to help them to commercialise and grow.

 Closed